thadeshammer/obs-shader-conversions/README.md

+# Shaders for Open Broadcaster Software's obs-shaderfilter plug-in

+I really enjoy using the (obs-shaderfilter plugin)[https://obsproject.com/forum/resources/obs-shaderfilter.1736/] and really wanted more shaders, as well as the ability to play with the ones I had.
+So, why not share my efforts?

+Everything under `shaders/` is under variations of the Creative Commons licensure, so feel free to pull any or all of them down as you like and load them into your own production.
+Enjoy!

-# On Converting GLSL Shaders to OBS's implementation of HLSL
+## On Converting GLSL Shaders to OBS's implementation of HLSL

 This guide is intended to serve as a light reference for converting existing Shadertoy or GLSL shaders into OBS's implementation of HLSL, for use with the (obs-shaderfilter